dram/smlnj-mirror/dev-notes/new-literals.md

 * support for 32-bit string literals for the type `WideString.string`

-* support for packed records (once the compiler generates such objects)
+* support for array literals (like vectors, but mutable)

 ## Instruction encoding